margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Imagine ##
 Imagine a world where all 7.2 billion people look up to the same Sun smiling.
-Imagine a world where all 7.2 billion people are singing with their own tones.
+Imagine a world where all 7.2 billion people sing freely.
+Imagine a world where all 7.2 billion people's hearts light up inside.
 Imagine a world where all 7.2 billion people love one another.
 Imagine a world where all 7.2 people quickly forgive.
 The World would resound with light and sound.